 - Has poor ventilation

-X Chair X4 Leather Executive Chair – Best for the Back and Neck
+Ergousit Mesh Office Chair – Best for the Back

-The X4’s headrest can be moved up and down, up to 4 inches, to match your height.
-It even pivots to support your neck in every position.
-Complementing this is the 4D armrests with customizable height, width, depth, and angle.
+The Ergousit’s ’s headrest can be moved up and down to match your height.
+It even angles to support your neck in every position.
+Complementing this are the 3D armrests with customizable height, length and angle.

 - Adjustable headrest and lumbar support cradles the neck and back

 - Can tilt recline up to a back-saving 135°

 - Mesh seat not strong enough for people over 210 lbs

 Sihoo M57 Ergonomic Office Chair – Comfortable on a Budget

 On a tight budget but still looking for a comfortable office chair that won’t fall apart after just a few months?
 The Sihoo M57 Ergonomic Office Chair is that chair.
 On top of the mesh back and the lockable reclining function, it offers a lot of adjustability in terms of the headrest, lumbar support, armrest, and seat height, all for under $200 (at time of writing).

 With a maximum weight capacity of 350 pounds, the Sihoo M57 Chair’s breathable mesh back and dial-adjusted lumbar support will leave you feeling fresh after a day of work.
 In fact, in our review of the near identical Sihoo M18, the lumbar support stood out as one of the best features of the chair.